 After your first issues arrive, if you miss any issues or want to change your address, you must contact the publisher directly at the address inside their magazine.

-Juan G. - Beaumont, TX
+Jose G. - Tenn Colony, TX